Skip to content

 Plugin Architecture

 Workspace providers are implemented as pluggy plugins, following the same pattern as VCS plugins.
 The core sase package bundles the BareGitWorkspacePlugin for local bare-remote git repositories.
-Additional backends are installed as separate packages:
+Additional backends must be installed in the same Python environment as sase:

 Package Plugin Description